Deepakshandilya/HP-Bus-Tracking-System/README.md

 Before setting up the system, make sure you have the following prerequisites:

 - GPS devices installed on the buses.
-- Cloud service provider account (e.g., AWS, Azure, GCP).
+- Cloud service provider account (AWS,  GCP).
 - Required software dependencies as outlined in the installation instructions.

 ### Installation